Turkey's Kurds see fear behind election setback

 "I am a Kurdish loyalist so I didn't change my vote, but I know that other people might have changed their minds," said 24-year-old Ersin Polat, who works in a clothing store in the Sur district, which has been under security curfews in recent weeks.

-"I know that our neighbours were scared and they were going to vote for AKP this time."
+"I know that our neighbors were scared and they were going to vote for AKP this time."

 Sunday's vote unexpectedly restored the AK Party's overall majority, allowing it to form a one-party government and strengthening Erdogan's position in the country, which had been weakened since the June vote.

-HDP co-leader Figen Yuksekdag said the election outcome was the result of a deliberate policy of polarisation by Erdogan.
+HDP co-leader Figen Yuksekdag said the election outcome was the result of a deliberate policy of polarization by Erdogan.

-Voters in Diyarbakir had turned out in droves, queuing in the shadow of armoured police vehicles to cast their ballots against what some said was state intimidation.
+Voters in Diyarbakir had turned out in droves, queuing in the shadow of armored police vehicles to cast their ballots against what some said was state intimidation.

 Long lines snaked out of the crumbling schools that served as polling stations in the city, parts of which have been scorched by fighting between security forces and militants.